ringcentral-tutorials/ringcentral-ai-bot/README.md

 - Node.js >= 8.10
 - Yarn
-- ngrok, or another publically addressable endpoint on the web to receive webhooks
 - a Google API account with a [saved Google credentials file](https://cloud.google.com/docs/authentication/getting-started)

 ### Setup the Project